catstats/Q-SHAP/README.md

 ## References

 - Jiang, Z., Zhang, D., & Zhang, M. (2024).
-Feature-Specific Coefficients of Determination in Tree Ensembles. arXiv preprint arXiv:2407.03515.
+"Feature-specific coefficients of determination in tree ensembles." arXiv preprint arXiv:2407.03515.
 - Lundberg, Scott M., et al. "From local explanations to global understanding with explainable AI for trees."
-Nature machine intelligence 2.1 (2020): 56-67.
+Nature Machine Intelligence 2.1 (2020): 56-67.
 - Karczmarz, Adam, et al. "Improved feature importance computation for tree models based on the Banzhaf value."
 Uncertainty in Artificial Intelligence.
 PMLR, 2022.
 - Bifet, Albert, Jesse Read, and Chao Xu.
 "Linear tree shap."
 Advances in Neural Information Processing Systems 35 (2022): 25818-25828.
 - Chen, Tianqi, and Carlos Guestrin.
 "Xgboost: A scalable tree boosting system."
-Proceedings of the 22nd acm sigkdd international conference on knowledge discovery and data mining.
+Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining.
 2016.

 ## Container Images

-We provide pre-built images with all necessary packages for Q-SHAP in Python 3.11, available for both Docker and Singularity:
+We provide pre-built images, available for both Docker and Singularity, with all necessary packages for Q-SHAP in Python 3.11:

 - **Docker:**
   You can pull the Docker image using the following command: